rojberr/data-analytics-best-players/README.md

 This project is divided in 2 parts, where:

-- first part - database creation - creates PostgreSQL database in Docker environment, including the database normalization and fills it with data from
-  .csv files found on Internet,
+- first part - entity relationship diagram (ERD) creation, database implementation, relational schema - creates PostgreSQL database in Docker environment, including the database normalization (up to 3N) and fills it with data from .csv files found on Internet,
 - second part - analyzes the data, answers NBA trainer business questions and creates a report to visualize and summarise it.

 This projects illustrates how to gather data, insert it into a database and then extract the most relevant data to answer business relevant questions - a skill that we all need.
 This ability allows us to confront our subjective opinions with raw data.

 ![Foto von Tima Miroshnichenko von Pexels](./img/tima-miroshnichenko-5586480.jpg)